Skip to main content

 90% agent, 10% human

-Don’t make fine adjustments through the agent; sometimes opening a text editor and moving that line is more efficient.
-Follow a 90%/10% split:
+Don’t make fine adjustments through the agent.
+Sometimes opening a text editor and moving that line is faster.

-• Use the agent to handle the bulk of the changes, letting it do the heavy lifting.
-Start by giving precise instructions and encourage questions from the agent.
+• Use the agent for the bulk of the changes.
+Start with precise instructions and encourage questions.

-• Finish and refine your work using VS Code web for precise control.
-The diff view is particularly useful for initial review of changes.
+• Finish and refine in VS Code web.
+The diff view is useful for initial review.

-• For simple changes, the session and summary instill enough trust to raise a pull request directly.
+• Simple changes: The session summary is enough to raise a PR directly.

-• Working in full-manual mode (a desktop IDE) is only necessary for deep, focused work.
-For example, when establishing a new pattern manually.
+• Deep work: A desktop IDE, only when establishing a new pattern manually.

 Preview before you ship

-Ona Environments are independent of your laptop, hence can serve previews of your work that are accessible beyond localhost.
-Ona providing a preview of frontend changes Ona will try to provide a preview when it thinks that’s helpful.
-You can also explicitly ask for one:
+Ona will try to provide a preview when it thinks that’s helpful.
+You can also ask explicitly:

 Provide a preview for the front end changes you just made.